atelier-saulx/selva/GET.md

 }
 ```

-These schemas are stored on the db it self and when ancestors get updated , or inherit gets fired it reads this file.
+These schemas are stored on the db itself and when ancestors get updated , or inherit gets fired it reads this file.
+Schemas are also used to do dynamic input validation.

 ```javascript
 client.setSchema({